zouharvi/uds-snlp-tutorial/text-classification-2/main.md

 - What are the pros and cons of decision trees?
 <!--
 Advantages: Less data preparation, no data scaling, missing values are okay
 Disadvantages: Prone to overfitting, very sensitive to data rotation (not robust to change in data), high calculation and training time.
+Does not consider feature combintions i.e. only 1 feature at a time.
 -->

 . . .